-We selectively form partnerships and engage with a range of numerous third parties, including brokers, agents, benefits consultants, carriers, third-party administrators, trusted suppliers in our Trusted Partner Ecosystem, and co-marketing and co-selling partners to grow our customer base and adoption of our offerings.
+We selectively form partnerships and engage with a range of third parties, including brokers, agents, benefits consultants, carriers, third-party administrators, trusted suppliers, and co-marketing and co-selling partners to grow our customer base and adoption of our offerings.
 We may fail to retain and expand these partnerships and other third-party relationships for various reasons, and any such failure could harm our relationship with our customers, our reputation and brand, our prospects, and our business.